eschlot/RatchetBox/README.md

 # RatchetBox
  An OpenSCAD toolbox to build a model for a typical ratched box inlay.
-Highly customizable fro any purpose.
+Highly customizable for any box and diameter.